The Daniel Elfstrand Pehrsson was launched in Sweden in 1857.

 This is when it first changed names.
-It was now known as Elcira Subercaseaux and this is where it goes off record.
+It was next known as Elcira Subercaseaux and this is when it goes off record.

-Eight years later it emerged back on the radar, with another name, the Don Juan, but it came with stories from all over the world.
+Eight years later it emerged back on the radar, with another name, the Don Juan, and it came with stories from all over the world.

-While in the Pacific it had a history of "blackbirding".
-Enslaving Pacific Islanders to work abroad in places like Peru and Australia.
+While in the Pacific it earned some "blackbirding" history when it enslaved Pacific Islanders to work abroad in places like Peru and Australia.

-After the Roisalia was bought by a Dunedin firm, it set sail to New Zealand in 1874.
-It arrived in Napier with a load of timber and a story to tell.
+After the Rosalia was bought by a Dunedin firm, it set sail to New Zealand in 1874.
+It arrived in Napier with a load of timber and a few stories to tell.

-The ship was leaking so badly that crew refused to set sail to Dunedin in what was being called a 'coffin ship'.
+From Napier, the ship was leaking so badly that crew refused the next voyage to Dunedin in what was being called a 'coffin ship'.

-It finally made it to Port Chalmers on November the 22nd.
+A new crew made it to Port Chalmers on November the 22nd of 1874.
 It was sold again, and took back it's name of the Don Juan.
 Soon after it was condemned as 'totally unseaworthy' and left to rot in Deborah Bay.